Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and

 A senior Human Resources professional with over 20 years experience working in both Advisory and Strategic capacities and with extensive experience in Change Management, Management Development and employee relations.

 Merlyn is Vice Chair of the Cathedral Schools Trust (a multi Academy Trust), a Trustee and Vice Chair on the Board of the Citizens Advice Bureau, and continues to work as a board member on two community trust boards as well as a school governor for Bristol Cathedral Choir School.
 Merlyn is Chair of Quartet's Governance, HR & Operations Committee.

 Chris has extensive experience in the banking industry and is currently Branch Manager of Handelsbanken in Bath.
-Chris is a committee member of the Bath Per Cent Club, of Friends of Bath Abbey and Quartet's B&NES regional group.
+Chris is a committee member of the Bath Per Cent Club, of Friends of Bath Abbey and a member of Quartet's Philanthropy and Marketing committee.

 Annie is a Solicitor with a career spanning more than 30 years.
 For 20 of those she was a partner in the UK top-20 international law firm of Pinsent Masons.
 Annie's experience has embraced both litigation and transactional work, specialising in working for the domestic and international construction industry.
 With a particular expertise in the transport sector, Annie also worked and led transactions in the energy, education and defence sectors.
 Annie has trained and volunteered as a Gateway Assessor for the Citizens Advice Bureau.
 Annie is Chair of Quartet's Philanthropy & Marketing Committee.